 The Norwegian landscape forms an important part of the national identity of the Norwegian people.
 Most people go for a hike or a nature walk once in a while.
 I’ve done it often myself, and I will continue to do so.
 During my hikes, I have taken quite a few photos.
 I will share some of them with you.
-The first photo is from Selje, on the western coast.
+The introduction photo is from the Lofoten archipelago, while the next one is from Selje on the western coast.

 Historically, people used nature for other reasons than we do now.
 They would go hunting and fishing or bring the cattle to mountain pastures.
 In modern times, most people use nature for recreation.
 Hiking has become increasingly popular during the last few years, also among foreign visitors.
-In Norway, you have the right to hike anywhere in the outdoors, also on private property.
-The law of public access to land (allemannsretten) is taken for granted.
-No permission is needed if you want to go somewhere, at least if you walk.
+In Norway, you have the right to hike almost everywhere, also on private property.
+This is possible thanks to the law of public access to land (allemannsretten).

 In recent years, the Norwegian landscape has become even more famous, all over the world.
 Photos from spectacular places are often shared online.
 A result of this is that popular places become even more crowded.
 In previous times, many of the most spectacular places were hardly known outside the local area.
 That is certainly not the case any longer.

-Personally, I find the place where this photo is taken (Allmannberget in Oppdal) to be really impressive.
-Here, I'm standing on the top of a very high and very steep cliff, but you actually need to go there in order to understand what I mean.
-A good thing is that everyone who is reasonably fit can go there.
-But among foreigners, and even Norwegians, it’s not that well known.
+Personally, I find the place where this photo is taken (Allmannberget in Oppdal) really impressive.
+Here, I’m standing on the top of a very high and very steep cliff.
+Everyone who is reasonably fit can go to there, but among foreigners, and even Norwegians, it’s not that well known.
 On the other hand, the hikes leading to Preikestolen and Trolltunga are known all over the world.
 People are attracted by photos that they find on social media and other places.
 But unfortunately, quite a few foreigners are badly prepared.
 They may not be fit enough, or they have footwear and clothing that are not suitable for the local conditions.
 The hike to Trolltunga is especially tough, much tougher than you may realise when you first set out on the walk.

 Does this mean that you should not go for a hike?
 Not at all.
 Hiking is great, as long as you are well prepared.
 But if you are a beginner, you should choose the easier hikes.
 In my opinion, there is no reason to go to the busiest places.
 But where can you go instead?
 The Lofoten islands (in the north) are known to be quite spectacular.
 And believe me, it is true.
 As a result of its fame, Lofoten has also become a very popular destination for tourists.
 But some of the walks are less busy, like this one: